The Gender Role Stereotypes, Patriarchal Beliefs, and Spirituality As Predictors of Male Nursing Students’ Major Satisfaction: A Cross-Sectional Study

 Abstract

-Evaluating a male nursing student's satisfaction with their educational major was recognized as a prevention component of dropping out or transferring to another major.
-However, the identifying the risk of major satisfaction among male nursing students is limited.
-This study aims to undertake the male nursing students' major satisfaction, specifically focusing on gender role stereotypes, patriarchal, and spirituality in Indonesia.
-A cross-sectional study with five nursing schools in East Java, Indonesia.
-Male nursing students (n = 113).
-Gender role stereotypes, patriarchal, spirituality, and major satisfaction were assessed using the gender role stereotypes inventory, the patriarchal belief scale, the brief RCOPE, and the academic major satisfaction scale, respectively.
-The adjusted coefficients beta (coef. β) and 95% confidence interval (CI) were estimated using a multiple linear regression model.
-Moreover, Pearson correlation, and Independent t-test were performed.
-Multiple linear regression demonstrated that gender role stereotypes (β = -0.05; -0.08 to -0.02), patriarchal (β = -0.05; -0.08 to -0.01), and spirituality (β = 0.11; 0.06 to 0.15) significantly correlation with major satisfaction.
-Which indicated that male nursing students demonstrated that gender role stereotypes and patriarchal declined major satisfaction.
-Furthermore, spirituality was escalated major satisfaction among male nursing students.
-Gender role stereotypes, patriarchal, and spirituality was significantly factoring for major satisfaction among male nursing students.
-Interventions targeting modifiable stereotypes, patriarchal, and spirituality might improve male nursing students’ major satisfaction.
+Evaluating a male nursing student's satisfaction with their educational major is an effective preventive measure to prevent them from dropping out or transferring to another major.
+However, there is limited research that focuses on identifying major satisfaction risks among male nursing students.
+This study aims to investigate the major satisfaction of male nursing students, specifically focusing on gender role stereotypes, patriarchal beliefs, and spirituality.
+A cross-sectional study was conducted with male nursing students (n = 113).
+The researchers used the Gender Role Stereotypes Inventory, the Patriarchal Belief Scale, the Brief RCOPE, and the Academic Major Satisfaction Scale.
+The adjusted coefficients beta (coef. β) and 95% confidence interval (CI) were estimated using multiple linear regression, Pearson correlation and independent t-test were performed.
+This study demonstrated that gender role stereotypes (β = -0.05; -0.08 to -0.02), patriarchal beliefs (β = -0.05; -0.08 to -0.01), and spirituality (β = 0.11; 0.06 to 0.15) significantly correlated with major satisfaction.
+Spirituality was found to increase major satisfaction.
+Meanwhile, gender role stereotypes and patriarchal beliefs reduced the participants’ major satisfaction.
+Future interventions should incorporate strategies to modify detrimental gender norms and patriarchal beliefs and enhance the spiritual resources of male nursing students to improve major satisfaction.

 Published